joao-m-lourenco-alpt/advanced-jenkins-training/shell-scripting/labs/lab1.md

 # Bash Scripting LAB1

 Welcome to the Bash Scripting laboratory.
-We prepared some exercises to improve your Bash Scripting knowledge.
+We prepared some exercises to improve your Shell Scripting knowledge.

 <br>